nestauk/dap_aria_mapping/dap_aria_mapping/pipeline/data_collection/README.md

 #### Patents

-We also collect citation information for patents to calculate the consolidation-distruption (CD) index.
+We also collect citation information for patents in 2007 and 2017 to calculate the consolidation-distruption (CD) index.

 We define 'focus patents' as the patent ids collected by `dap_aria_mapping/pipeline/data_collection/openalex.py.`.